 A safe and secure environment is vital to the success of our schools.
 Parents and children should enter our properties and facilities with the confidence that every possible measure has been taken to ensure their physical, mental and emotional well-being.
-In this section, you will find information about some of the physical security and safety measures in place within our schools.
+Below you will find information about some of the most frequently asked about security and safety measures in place within our schools.

 In order to keep our students and staff safe throughout the day, safety protocols have been established for visitors to our buildings.
 The doors to our schools are locked once the school day begins, and parents and other visitors are asked to come to the front door to be “buzzed in.”
 All visitors are required to sign in and obtain a visitor’s badge, which they must wear during their entire visit to the school, and sign out when they leave.